Play Live Radio

 “The world didn’t end” when it wasn’t approved, he said.

 Bonaroti supported the council's 1.35 mil proposal.
-He warned that the City of Pittsburgh and Pittsburgh Public Schools are also raising taxes, which will put additional pressure on struggling residents.
+He warned that the City of Pittsburgh and Pittsburgh Public Schools could still raise taxes in the future, which will put additional pressure on struggling residents.
 And, he noted, the county still has a “significant revenue problem.”
 Expenses continue to rise while cratering assessment values for commercial properties Downtown have dramatically reduced property tax revenue, and the federal funds from the American Rescue Plan Act used to shore up those losses are expiring.

 “It's not easy” to tell residents their taxes will be going up “because it doesn't solve the problem,” Bonaroti said, adding that it could cost fellow Democrats in future elections and set the stage for future funding cuts.